abilalu/Social-Network-API/README.md

   * Includes schema settings for User and Thought models as outlined in the homework instructions.

   * Includes Reactions as the `reaction` field's subdocument schema in the Thought model.

+## Walkthrough Video
+ A walkthrough video for how this wowrks on Insomnia is attached : https://drive.google.com/file/d/1G8hLlNK79lJfku2a6WgYCPqkHOG9T01E/view